Skywalker family

-The Skywalker family is a fictional legendary human family in the Star Wars franchise.
+The Skywalker family is a fictional human family in the Star Wars franchise.
 Within the series' fictional universe, the Skywalkers are presented as a bloodline with strong inherent capabilities related to the Force and sometimes lightsaber skills.
 Luke Skywalker, his twin sister Princess Leia Organa, and their father, Darth Vader, are central characters in the original Star Wars film trilogy.
 Darth Vader, in his previous identity as Anakin Skywalker, is a lead character in the prequel film trilogy and so is his wife and the twins' mother, Padmé Amidala; while his mother, Shmi, is a minor character in the first and second films.
-Leia and Han Solo's son, Ben Solo, renamed himself Kylo Ren and is the main antagonist in the sequel film trilogy, while they and Luke serve as supporting characters.
-Shmi, Padmé, and Han are the only members who are not Force-sensitive.
+Leia and Han Solo's son, Ben Solo, renamed himself Kylo Ren and is the main antagonist in the sequel film trilogy; while they and Luke serve as supporting characters.
+Shmi, Padmé, and Han are the only members who are not Force-sensitive due to them joining through marriage.
+Despite Rey not being connected to the bloodline, she chose to adopt the surname of Skywalker in Star Wars: The Rise of Skywalker.
 The Skywalker bloodline, alongside the Palpatine bloodline, are the two bloodlines that are the strongest with the Force.